Gordon Samuel Watkins: Professional life

 In 1925, Watkins joined the faculty at the University of California, Los Angeles as a professor of economics and went on to serve as the dean of the College of Letters and Science from 1936 to 1946.
-UC president Robert Gordon Sproul named Watkins as the first provost of the proposed campus at Riverside in 1949 and tasked him with establishing the new campus.
-The University of California, Riverside opened in February 1954 as a result of Watkins' successful efforts to not only integrate the new campus with the pre-existing Citrus Experiment Station but to also gain widespread local public acceptance of the initiative.
+UC President Robert Gordon Sproul named Watkins as the first provost of the proposed campus at Riverside in 1949 and tasked him with establishing the new campus.
+The University of California, Riverside opened in February 1954 as a result of Watkins's successful efforts to not only integrate the new campus with the pre-existing Citrus Experiment Station but to also gain widespread local public acceptance of the initiative.
 Watkins retired from UC Riverside in 1956 and went on to serve as the acting dean of the new School of Education at the University of California, Santa Barbara in 1961–1962, and dean 1962–1965.

-In his memoirs, UC president Clark Kerr portrayed Watkins as a tragic figure who died a broken man.
+In his memoirs, UC President Clark Kerr portrayed Watkins as a tragic figure who died a broken man.
 Kerr came to visit Watkins in Santa Barbara after Watkins's retirement and found that "this once cheerful and effervescent personality was mute and despondent."
 Watkins came very close to creating one of the finest liberal arts colleges in the United States at Riverside, but his dream of a liberal arts college was immediately overtaken by politics and circumstances beyond his control, and the Board of Regents soon decided to turn Riverside into a full-fledged research university.

 In addition to his career as an educator, Watkins also served in varying capacities as an advisor and consultant.
 He was appointed by Presidents Franklin D. Roosevelt and Harry S. Truman as a member of fact-finding and labor arbitration boards, was a member of a federal mediation board panel, was an advisor to the Danish Committee on Public Monopolies, and counselor and director of the Building and Loan Institute of Los Angeles.